chris-gud/cFORGE/README.md

 ### C) Gene insertion into a vector
 **Input:**
-- Gene sequence (.fasta)
+- Gene sequence (as .fasta file in data/ directory)
-- Vector sequence (.fasta)
+- Vector sequence (as .fasta file in data/ directory)
-- Restriction enzyme JSON file (already provided in data/RE_sites1.json.)
+- Restriction enzyme JSON file (already provided in data/RE_sites1.json)
-  - If you would like to utilize a different list of restriction enzymes use my repo restriction_enzyme_json to generate a new json file.
+  - If you would like to utilize a different list of restriction enzymes, use my repo restriction_enzyme_json to generate a new json file.
 - User-specified design options (entered interactively via command line)
   - Choice of two restriction enzymes
   - Start and stop codons